-My love for the Caribbean began when my husband and I took our first cruise to Playa Del Carmen and Cozumel in 2005.
+My love for the Caribbean began when Don and I took our first cruise to Playa Del Carmen and Cozumel in 2005.
 After that first visit, I started making plans to return for more than just a cruise stop.
-We have been on a total of five cruises visiting Cozumel, Playa Del Carmen, Jamaica, Grand Cayman, Key West, Bahamas, Belize, Roatan and Alaska.
-I am not that fond of cruises, but I do like to use them for transportation to visit places to see if I might like to return for a vacation.
+We have been on a total of five cruises visiting Cozumel, Playa Del Carmen, Jamaica, Grand Cayman, Key West, Bahamas, Belize, Roatan, and Alaska.
+Not a fan of cruises, but like using them to visit places to see if I might return for a vacation.
 Since that first cruise in 2005, we have traveled to Cozumel nine different times for a week’s vacation.

-Cozumel has become our favorite vacation and future part time retirement destination for many reasons.
+Cozumel has become our favorite vacation and future part-time retirement destination for many reasons.
 We love the culture, the food, the beautiful water, the friendliness of the people and we feel safe on Cozumel.
-The convenient flights from Texarkana AR – Dallas TX – Cozumel make it easy for us to travel to Cozumel without overnight connections.
+The convenient flights from Dallas TX to Cozumel make it easy for us to travel without overnight connections.
 We like to snorkel and Cozumel is perfect for this activity.
 The shores are rocky (also called iron shore) which makes for great shore snorkeling.
 The island also has several reefs that are accessible by boat for snorkeling.

 Our favorite place to stay on the island is Playa Azul, located in the North Hotel Zone.
-Playa Azul is a small family owned hotel with only 50 rooms.
-We choose the breakfast only plan (they also offer all inclusive) because we like to eat at different restaurants and beach clubs on the island.
-We love Playa Azul because it is small and quiet (I teach school and want to get away from kids, not be surrounded by them at a resort).
+Playa Azul is a small family-owned hotel with only 50 rooms.
+We choose the breakfast only plan because we like to eat at different restaurants and beach clubs.
+We love Playa Azul because it is small and quiet (as a teacher, I want to get away from kids).
 Many of the staff members know us by name which makes us feel very special.
 All the staff at Playa Azul goes above and beyond to make our stay pleasant.
-We have stayed at other hotels, both downtown and beachfront, but none can compare, so we always come back to Playa Azul.
+We have stayed at other hotels, downtown and beachfront, but none compare, so we come back to Playa Azul.

-One of our favorite things to do while visiting Cozumel is to get in our old raggedy jeep rental from Bonefish Rental and take off beach hopping and snorkeling around the island.
-We usually do our island tour at least two days because it takes that long to visit all the places we like.
-We also like to visit the local restaurants that have live music, Playa Azul Beach Club, Wet Wendy’s, Woody’s Bar and Grill, just to name a few.
+One of our favorite things to do in Cozumel is to get in our old raggedy jeep from Bonefish Rental.
+A favorite is beach hopping and snorkeling around the island.
+Also, do our island tour at least two days because it takes long to visit all the places we like.
+We also like to visit the local restaurants that have live music.
+Some are Playa Azul Beach Club, Wet Wendys, Woody’s Bar and Grill, just to name a few.

 Our favorite beach clubs include Palencar Beach (great food and service; they also have a boat that will take you out to the reef to snorkel for $35/person), Playa Azul Beach Club (live music every Sunday afternoon), Sky Reef Beach Club (new place with good snorkeling), Chankanaab (this is a national park with an entrance fee; great snorkeling and food) and Punta Sur (entrance fee, lighthouse you can climb, great beach with a great snorkeling reef that you have to swim out to).

-I am blessed to be able to travel to Cozumel with my husband and am always planning our next visit to the island.
+I am blessed to be able to travel to Cozumel with my husband and am always planning our next visit!